 There's some definite depth going on beneath the noise.
 Most likely, the album is called 'product' as a reflection of pop music becoming less of an art form and more of a product.
 And whilst many of the tracks play with ideas commonly found in pop, there's a lot of creative experimentation also going down on this album that seems to be a deliberate middle finger to the Skrillexes and Calvin Harris's of this world.

 Then there's the track 'L.O.V.E' which definitely isn't pop, nor a love song.
 Unlike any other song I've ever heard before, it combines harsh noise, horror synths and cutesy twinkles, resulting in something that's barely listenable but gripping in just how uniquely disturbing it is.

 There's even some gender challenging going on if you really dig deep.
-Just as SOPHIE's real identity is a man, the identity of the female vocalist on the fourth track is also questionable through the lyrics 'I get so hard'?
+The identity of the female vocalist on the fourth track is made questionable through the lyrics 'I get so hard'?
 The concept of male and female is seemingly blurred.
 This even seems to be the case with the so-called 'silicon product'.

 |Is this product targeted at males?
 Females?
 Aliens?|

 Indeed, some of this 'depth' may seem a little bit of a stretch and there's no doubt there are some moments on this album that are just simply cheap thrills devoid of any irony.
 'Bipp' sounds like dance-pop from the nineties - sweet but dated - whilst 'Msmsmsm' is a straightforward trap banger minus the hi-hats.